unstoppabledomains/dev-docs/crypto-payments/troubleshoot/library-error-handling.md

 ---
-title: Resolution Libraries Error Handling
+title: Resolution Library Error Handling
 description: This page provides a guide on handling errors with the Resolution Libraries.
 ---

-# Resolution Libraries Error Handling
+# Resolution Library Error Handling

 This page provides a guide on handling errors with the Resolution Libraries.
 The code snippet below shows how to handle the common error cases you may encounter during integration, including: